Student Advising Guidelines FAQs

 Finally, there are several majors that do not require a minor.
 For example, the Bachelor of Music degree does not require a minor.

-The CORE consists of fifty-five hours of courses required of all students at OBU, regardless of their majors or minors.
-The exact details are provided in the University catalog.
-In a few special cases, courses in your major may replace CORE requirements.
-For example, students majoring in biology usually replace the Life Science CORE requirement with a biology course.
-Detailed information about the CORE curriculum can be found on the School of Interdisciplinary Studies site and in the university’s general catalog.
+The Ouachita CORE consists of 48 to 49 hours of courses required of all students at OBU, regardless of their majors or minors.
+The exact details are provided in the university’s general catalog.
+In a few special cases, courses in your major may replace Ouachita CORE requirements.

 What is the typical course load for a freshman?
 Is there a minimum load?